learn-co-students/javascript-intro-to-functions-lab-bootcamp-prep-000/README.md

 For now, open up `index.js` in your text editor.
 You should see, well, nothing.
 We'll fix that soon.

-Now upon up `test/index-test.js`.
+Now open up `test/index-test.js`.
 Hey, there's something!
 What's all of this stuff doing?

 At the very top of the file, you'll see